sherhazan/sherhazan.github.io/_publications/Msc_thesis.md

 ## Abstract

+Robotic integration in various industrial fields has long been a desirable goal, aiming to enhance production efficiency and reduce costs.
+However, one of the most prevalent challenges faced in the integration of robots into production lines is effectively handling different kinds of uncertainty, especially in assembly tasks.
+Such tasks often demand high precision for manual robot programming, particularly when inserting one part into another mechanically.
+To address this challenge and make production more cost-effective, robots should possess the ability to handle uncertainties in the assembly set-up.
+While existing methods have been successful to reduce uncertainty during assembly of rigid bodies by Integrating 3D models of objects. they fall short when dealing with non-rigid bodies.
+Non-rigid objects not only lack a readily available 3D model but also introduce additional uncertainty due to their flexible nature.
-This work proposes a robust method for evaluating the relative position between both rigid and non-rigid objects in real-time assembly tasks using computer vision and learning methods.
-The proposed approach fuses depth data with RGB images using a classification neural network (CNN) architecture.
-Several CNNs were tested and compared, including early, late, and parallel RGB-D fusion architectures.

-In order to use classification CNN on a continuous problem, the scene space was divided into sub-areas as classes.
-The classification resulted in the prediction of probabilities of each class.
-Subsequently, these probabilities were combined using a linear interpolation technique, resulting in an accurate evaluation of the relative position between the objects.
+This work proposes a robust method for evaluating the relative position between both rigid and non-rigid objects in real-time assembly tasks.
+The proposed solution involves the development and demonstration of approach that fuses depth information with color information using different classification neural network architectures.
+In order to use classification architectures, we divide the assembly space into classes, which allowing the prediction of probabilities for belonging to each class.
+These probabilities are then combined using a linear interpolation technique, resulting in the accurate determination of the relative position between objects.

-For the validation process of the proposed method, three Peg-In-Hole tasks were defined, varying in their complexity.
-The tasks included: (1) a classic PID with rigid objects; (2) wiring a 1 mm thick non-rigid wire to a rigid connector; and (3) wiring a non-rigid medical pipe to a non-rigid connector.
+To validate our method, we defined three Peg-In-Hole tasks, varying in complexity.
+The tasks included a classic PID with rigid objects, wiring a 1 mm thick wire to a rigid connector, and the main challenge of wiring a non-rigid medical pipe to a non-rigid connector.
+The effectiveness of the method was evaluated testing each task in a robotic cell at the Technion.
+Furthermore, the real-world applicability and generalization of the method were validated by embedding it in an industrial-grade robotic cell.

-An RGB-D realistic database was created for each task’s CNN.
-The scenes were captured using a 3D camera in a real robotic cell at the Technion.
-Then, pre-processing and augmentation techniques were applied to the data.
-Finally, the CNNs were trained separately using the same setup and hyper-parameters to ensure comparable results.

-The method was evaluated by embedding and testing it in the robotic insertion process based on the following iterative stages:
-• Predicting the position probabilities.
-• Calculating the relative position between the peg and the hole.
-• Correcting the peg position.

-Once the peg is aligned with the hole, the insertion process is performed.
-Furthermore, the real-world applicability and generalization of the method were validated by embedding it in an industrial-grade robotic cell without additional training.

-The feasibility of the proposed method was demonstrated in several tasks, showing an automatic process with high performance.
-Consequently, it fits well into the industrial environment for tasks involving the insertion of linear deformable objects (LDO) within a robotic cell.